Have you ever wondered why certain results appear above others on Google searches? Well, it’s not by coincidence.

 While targeting keywords is important, it’s even more vital to create value in the content you are providing to users on your website.
 Search engines will actually penalize websites for keyword stuffing, so doctors should always remember that ‘quality trumps quantity’ on every occasion.

-Is SEO all about content or does a website’s design affect its search ranking as well?
+Is SEO all about the content or does a website’s design affect its search ranking as well?

 Website design is often overlooked during the SEO process.
 It’s essential to remember that as fancy as a website may look, it’s equally important that search engine spiders can crawl and find the site’s content with ease.
 Design shouldn’t get in the way of the crawling process.